conradakunga/Blog/_posts/2025-04-20-designing-building-packaging-a-scalable-testable-net-open-source-component-part-4-types-contracts.md

 }
 ```

-What we have defined here is that the `IFileManager` will require the three services we have just designed to stitch them togther to carry out the required work.
+We have defined here that the `IFileManager` will require the three services we have just designed to be stitched together to carry out the required work.

 In our next post, we will tie the types we have implemented together and write tests to validate our assumptions and functionality.

 ### TLDR

-**This post creats preliminary versions of some of the types and contracts we will be using.**
+**This post creates preliminary versions of some of the types and contracts we will use.**

 The code is in my [GitHub](https://github.com/conradakunga/UploadFileManager/).